 Each year, the Company grants equity awards to our NEOs under our LTIP.
-The purpose of these grants is to align our NEO's with stockholder interests, reward our NEO's for long-term stockholder value creation and encourage retention of our NEOs.
-In addition, these equity grants align with our pay for performance philosophy as 50% of the equity awards issued under our LTIP are performance-based restricted stock units.
+The purpose of these grants is to align our NEOs with stockholder interests, reward our NEOs for long-term stockholder value creation and encourage retention of our NEOs.
+In addition, these equity grants align with our pay for performance philosophy as 50% of the equity awards issued under our LTIP are performance based restricted stock units.
 In addition, the value of all equity grants are directly linked to our share performance (and, in the case of stock option grants, have no value unless the share price appreciates after the grant date).

 Target equity awards for each individual are established by the Compensation Committee considering competitive market data, individual performance and internal equity with other executives.
-For 2020, the Compensation Committee approved the following target grant date fair value (expressed as a percentage of base salary) of equity awards under our LTIP granted to our NEOs: 50% for Mr. Graft, Mr. Fowler, Ms. Lehmann, and Mr. Nelson and 40% for Mr. Ritterbusch.
-In addition, at its discretion, the Compensation Committee may increase or decrease by 30% an NEO's target LTIP award based on Company performance, individual performance or other risk factors.
-For 2020, each NEO's LTIP award was approved at target.
-Each NEO's LTIP award was issued 50% as performance-based restricted stock units based on the Company's relative total stock return, 25% time-vested restricted stock, and 25% nonqualified stock options.
-For purposes of determining the number of shares of restricted stock granted, the target number of performance shares, and the number of option shares to be awarded, the Compensation Committee considered the weighted average stock price of the Company's common stock for the period from April 21, 2020 through the May 1, 2020 issue date to account for the unusual stock price volatility experienced during 2020.
+For 2022, the Compensation Committee approved the following target grant date fair value (expressed as a percentage of base salary) of equity awards under our LTIP granted to our NEOs: 200% for Mr. Graft, 150% for Mr. Schreyer, and 75% for Mr. Voss, Ms. Lehmann, and Mr. Ritterbusch.

+In addition, at its discretion, the Compensation Committee may increase or decrease by up to 30% an NEO's target LTIP award based Company performance, individual performance or other relevant factors.
+For 2022, each NEO's LTIP award was approved at target.
+Other than Mr. Schreyer (as discussed below) each NEO's LTIP award was issued 50% as performance based restricted stock units based on the Company's relative total stockholder return ("TSR"), 25% time-vested restricted stock units, and 25% nonqualified stock options.
+Prior to Mr. Schreyer's promotion to Chief Operating Officer of the Company in 2022, Mr. Schreyer had been receiving equity awards consisting entirely of time-vested restricted stock awards.
+In connection with Mr. Schreyer's promotion to Chief Operating Officer in 2022, the Company anticipates transitioning Mr. Schreyer to the Company's standard LTIP award structure over a two year period (i.e. 50% of Mr. Schreyer's LTIP award will be issued pursuant to the Company's standard award structure in 2023 and 100% in 2024).
+Consequently, all of Mr. Schreyer's awards in 2022 were issued as time based restricted stock units.

 The targeted grant value of each award type for each of our NEOs under our LTIP is as follows:

-Performance Shares Restricted Stock Options Total LTIP Named Executive Officer Target Grant Value Target Grant Value Target Grant Value Target Grant Value Aaron P. Graft \$162,500 \$81,250 \$81,250 \$325,000 R. Bryce Fowler \$96,250 \$48,125 \$48,125 \$192,500 Gail Lehmann \$87,500 \$43,750 \$43,750 \$175,000 Adam D. Nelson \$76,250 \$38,125 \$38,125 \$152,500 Todd Ritterbusch \$65,000 \$32,500 \$32,500 \$130,000
+Performance Shares Restricted Stock Units Options Total LTIP Named Executive Officer Target Grant Value Target Grant Value Target Grant Value Target Grant Value Aaron P. Graft \$700,000 \$350,000 \$350,000 \$1,400,000 W. Bradley Voss \$140,625 \$ 70,312 \$ 70,312 \$ 281,250 Edward J. Schreyer \$750,000 \$ 750,000 Gail Lehmann \$150,000 \$ 75,000 \$ 75,000 \$ 300,000 Todd Ritterbusch \$140,625 \$ 70,312 \$ 70,312 \$ 281,250

-The performance share awards issue Common Stock to participants based on the Company's relative total stock return ("TSR") compared to a reference group (publicly traded banks with assets between \$2.5 and \$30 billion) over a three year performance period.
-Shares may be issued between 50% and 175% of the target award to each participant for relative TSR as follows (with linear interpolation between the 25th and 75th percentiles and between the 75th and 90th percentiles, as applicable):
+The performance based restricted stock unit awards provide for delivery of Common Stock to participants based on the Company's relative TSR compared to two reference groups.
+In 2022, half of such restricted stock unit awards were issued based on TSR compared to a reference group of publicly traded banks with assets between \$2.5 and \$30 billion and half of such restricted stock unit awards were issued based on TSR compared to the Russell 3000 Data Processing and Outsourced Services index.
+Each of the awards evaluates TSR over a three year performance period.
+Between 50% and 175% of the target number of shares subject to the award maybe earned and delivered based on relative TSR as follows (with linear interpolation between the 25th and 75th percentiles and between the 75th and 90th percentiles, as applicable):